asadeg02/course-2019-spr-proj/asadeg02_gxy9598_kanastas/README.md

 ![rsz_1crime-rate-regr](https://user-images.githubusercontent.com/32320836/56332285-ae8f7200-615d-11e9-8d7f-119d1af70fe6.png)

-Regression results for age and number of properties owned for different age ranges are note included here! but after running the code they will be stored in root directly automatically!
+Regression results for age and number of properties owned for different age ranges are note included here. but after running the code they will be stored in root directory automatically.

 -------------------------------------------------------------------------------------------------------------------------